 Then, create a new vision for the kind of relationship you intend to create.
 If you need help with this, be sure to check out my free article on How to Attract Your Soulmate and my e-book and guided meditation set on The Path to Soulmate Love.
 They’ll provide you with a step-by-step system to help you attract the love you want.

-- It usually takes about half the length of the relationship to fully heal.
-So, if you were in a 2-year relationship, it may take up to a year to recover.
+- On average, healing takes about half the length of the relationship.
+So, a two-year relationship might take a year to heal.

-- Between 3–6 months, you’ll start feeling less sad and think about your ex less often.
+- Around 3 to 6 months, you’ll feel less sad and think about your ex less.

 Final Thoughts

 Let your heart heal by loving yourself so much that this love you give yourself is what heals you.
 Let your heart heal by allowing the Divine forces of God’s Cosmic Love to resurrect it.
 For, ultimately, it is not time but love that heals you.
-That’s the greatest secret of all ages.
+That’s the secret to healing a broken heart.

 From my heart to yours,